 Director Aaron Apathy recently talked with Smart Business about how business owners can better manage their cash flow during uncertain times.
-Below is the full interview, which appeared in the May 2023 issue of Smart Business’ May 2023 and can also be viewed here.
+Below is the full interview, which appeared in the May 2023 issue of Smart Business.

 Inflation, rising interest rates, a challenging labor market and continued supply chain challenges are creating an environment of uncertainty for U.S. businesses.
 Whether it’s buying property or equipment, acquiring another business or hiring employees, these four big market factors are having a dramatic impact on companies’ ability to plan for the future and commit to a strategy.